Chang and Eng Bunker: In Siam (1811–1829)

 The "discovery" of the brothers is credited to the Scottish merchant Robert Hunter.
 Hunter was a trusted trade associate of the Siamese government who traveled with considerable freedom.
 In 1824, Hunter reportedly first met the twins while he was on a fishing boat in the Menam River and the twins were swimming at dusk.
 He mistook them for a "strange animal", but after meeting them he saw economic opportunity in bringing them to the West.
-(Note: In his November 1829 account of the discovery, John Collins Warren writes, "They were naked from the hips upwards, were very thin in their persons, and it being dusk, he mistook them for some strange animal".
-Orser 2014.)
+(Note: In his November 1829 account of the discovery, John Collins Warren writes, "They were naked from the hips upwards, were very thin in their persons, and it being dusk, he mistook them for some strange animal" (Orser 2014).)

-He would later tell a story that the king of Siam had ordered the brothers' deaths and had originally forbidden him to transport them out of the country.
+He would later tell a story that the king of Siam (Note: Most likely King Rama III.) had ordered the brothers' deaths and had originally forbidden him to transport them out of the country.
 Regardless of the story's veracity, it took five years for Hunter to bring them away.
 Hunter and American sea captain Abel Coffin departed to the United States with the twins in summer 1829.
-A contract Hunter and Coffin signed with the brothers stipulated that their tour would last for five years, though a rumor later circulated that Chang and Eng's mother had sold them into slavery, a charge that greatly upset the twins.

-Christian missionaries contacted their mother in 1845, four years before she died.
+A contract Hunter and Coffin signed with Chang and Eng stipulated that their tour would last for five years, though a rumor later circulated that their mother had sold them into slavery, a charge that greatly upset the twins.
+Christian missionaries contacted her in 1845, four years before she died.
 She had believed that her conjoined sons were dead, having not seen them for fifteen years, but was informed that they were alive and recently married.
 (Note: Their mother said that she had a "strong desire to see them again".
-Despite the missionaries' claim that they would return, evidence does not suggest that their mother was reached again.
-Orser 2014.)
+Despite the missionaries' claim that they would return, evidence does not suggest that their mother was reached again (Orser 2014).)

 Travel and touring (1829–1839)

 Early reports on the twins described them as young boys, a label they tried to shake.

 Chang and Eng were 17 years old when they traveled to the United States with Hunter, Coffin, a crew of 18 men, and a Siamese translator.
 They arrived in Boston on August 16, 1829, and the next day the Boston Patriot confirmed Coffin and Hunter's ambitions: the twins "will probably be exhibited to the public".

 They were soon inspected by physicians, many of whom employed physiognomy and phrenology.
 Their arrival was excitedly reported in newspapers with varying degrees of racial stereotypes and falsehoods.

 After leaving the United States they toured major cities in the British Isles, and by the time they returned to New York in March 1831, the twins had gained some skill in English reading, writing, and speaking.
 Newspapers reported that they had earned great profits, and their promotional materials began to describe their customers as dignified—though their act of exhibition could seem crude—to help bring more moneyed visitors.